cancervariants/gene-harmony-analysis/CONTRIBUTING.md

 ## Collision Class
-*A description of the relationship between the genes that share the collision*
+*A description of the relationship between the genes that share the collision* the data field in which the collision occurs

 ## Collision Type
 *Either alias-alias, if the collision is shared as an alias between genes, or alias-primary, if the collision is shared as an alias and primary gene symbol between genes*